YTG1234/fabricversions/README.md

 Arch users: Use [swift-bin](https://aur.archlinux.org/packages/swift-bin)<sup>AUR</sup>.
 Debian and RHEL based users: Download from the [official site](https://swift.org/download).
 macOS users: Install Xcode because for some reason the Swift package manager doesn't work without Xcode installed.
-Other OSs: Figure it out.
+Other operating systems: Figure it out.

 - Run the following commands (requires a Make implementation such as GNU Make)
 ```shell